-- Lattice's Annual Report on Form 10-K for the fiscal year ended March 28, 1998; - Lattice's Quarterly Reports on Form 10-Q for the fiscal quarters ended January 2, 1999, September 26, 1998 and June 27, 1998; - The description of Lattice's common stock which is contained in Lattice's registration statement on Form 8-A filed with the Commission on September 27, 1989, including any amendment or report filed for the purpose of updating any such description; and - The description of the preferred stock purchase rights of Lattice contained in Lattice's registration statement on Form 8-A filed with the Commission on September 13, 1991.
+- Lattice's Annual Report on Form 10-K for the fiscal year ended March 28, 1998; - Lattice's Quarterly Reports on Form 10-Q for the fiscal quarters ended January 2, 1999, September 26, 1998 and June 27, 1998; - Lattice's Current Reports on Form 8-K filed with the Commission on May 7, 1999 and on June 25, 1999. - The description of Lattice's common stock which is contained in Lattice's registration statement on Form 8-A filed with the Commission on September 27, 1989, including any amendment or report filed for the purpose of updating any such description; and - The description of the preferred stock purchase rights of Lattice contained in Lattice's registration statement on Form 8-A filed with the Commission on September 13, 1991.